CelerData/terraform-provider-celerdatabyoc/docs/resources/elastic_cluster.md

 - `compute_node_size`: The instance type for compute nodes in the cluster.
 Select a compute node instance type from the table "[Supported Node Sizes](#supported-node-sizes)".
 For example, you can set this argument to `r6id.4xlarge`.

-- `default_admin_password`: The initial password of the cluster `admin` user.
+- `default_admin_password`: (Forces new resource) The initial password of the cluster `admin` user.

 - `expected_cluster_state`: When creating a cluster, you need to declare the status of the cluster you are creating.
 Cluster states are categorized as `Suspended` and `Running`.
 If you want the cluster to start after provisioning, set this argument to `Running`.
 If you do not do so, the cluster will be suspended after provisioning.

-- `csp`: The cloud service provider of the cluster.
+- `csp`: (Forces new resource) The cloud service provider of the cluster.
 Only AWS is supported.

-- `region`: The ID of the cloud provider region to which the network hosting the cluster belongs.
+- `region`: (Forces new resource) The ID of the cloud provider region to which the network hosting the cluster belongs.
 See [Supported cloud platforms and regions](https://docs.celerdata.com/byoc/main/get_started/cloud_platforms_and_regions).

 **Optional:**